enrico-lattuada/pybind-experiments/README.md

-# pybind-test
+# pybind-experiments
-Test repository for pybind11, C++, and CUDA
+Test repository to experiment with pybind11, C++, and CUDA